NumEconCopenhagen/projects-2023-mit-hemmelige-hold/modelproject/README.md

 # Model analysis project

 Our project is titled **Dynamics of the Ramsey model with taxation**.
 In the project i extend the basic Ramsey model introduced in the lectures with government spending and taxation.
-I solve the dynamic Ramsey model numericly.
+I solve the dynamic Ramsey model numerically.

 The results of the project can be seen from running [modelproject.ipynb](modelproject.ipynb).